 The primary responsibilities of the Compensation and Talent Committee are to review and approve the compensation policies for the CEO, named executive officers (NEOs) and other direct reports to the CEO of the Company, oversee the Company's administration of its equity-based compensation policies, approve grants of share-based awards to officers and employees of the Company under its option plans (individually or in the aggregate), and review annual performance goals for the Company's principal executive officers in conjunction with assessing the quality of the performance of those executive officers.
 The Compensation and Talent Committee also assists in all matters relating to recruiting, hiring, and retaining the Company's directors, officers and employees.
-The Compensation and Talent Committee also assists in all matters relating to 2019, the Compensation and Talent Committee retained Farient Advisors, LLC (the "Advisors" or "Farient") for compensation consulting services, which included executive compensation assume to be paid to individual executives.
+The Compensation and Talent Committee met seven times during fiscal 2019.
+During fiscal 2019, the Compensation and Talent Committee retained Farient Advisors, LLC (the "Advisors" or "Farient") for compensation consulting services, which included executive compensation structure design.
+The Advisors did not provide services with respect to the individual compensation amounts to be paid to individual executives.
 As of August 31, 2019, FactSet paid \$215,000 to the Advisors for services provided to the Committee during fiscal 2019.